9 Important Garage Wall Studs Facts [Updated for 2024]!

 5. Should Drywall Joints be on a Stud?

 Drywall, by itself, can not take much of a load.
-It is therefore important that all edges of the drywall end on studs and be nailed or screwed on to the stud.
+It is therefore important that all edges of the drywall end on studs and be nailed or screwed onto the stud.

 Drywall sheets come in 4’X8’ while studs are spaced 16” on center.
 This arrangement works very well in most wall configurations.
-A typical 2 car garage will be 24’X24’ and the wall height is 8’.
+A typical 2-car garage will be 24’X24’ and the wall height is 8’.

 So it is easy to use entire pieces of the drywall sheet with little wastage.
 You should ensure that the edges of two adjoining drywall sheets meet at the centerline of a stud.

 Always hang the drywall, perpendicular to the studs.
-In other words, for a 8’ high wall, hang the drywall so that you end up getting two rows, each 4’ high (landscape mode) rather than one row which is 8’ high (portrait mode).
+In other words, for an 8’ high wall, hang the drywall so that you end up getting two rows, each 4’ high (landscape mode) rather than one row which is 8’ high (portrait mode).

 This way the butt edge (and not the bound edge) falls on the stud.
 This makes taping and finishing easier.
 The overall strength of the finished wall will also be more.